wordpracticebot/wordpractice2/README.md

 2. Install the necessary dependencies using `poetry install`

-3. Activate the poetry virtual environment using `source .venv/bin/activate`
+3. Activate the poetry virtual environment using `source .venv/bin/activate` For windows, slightly difficult

 4. Type `python main.py` to run